Svalbaz/Neverwinter/sessions/session-03.md

 ---

 ## Session Summary
-The party secured the survival of Sildar Hallwinter and learned of wider political forces at play through the Lord’s Alliance.
+The party secured the survival of Sildar Hallwinter and learned of wider political forces at play through the [Lords's Alliance](https://github.com/Svalbaz/Neverwinter/blob/main/organisations/README.md#the-lords-alliance).
 After safely delivering the caravan to Phandalin, they uncovered a town plagued by lawlessness, intimidation, and disappearances.
 Multiple leads presented themselves, culminating in the discovery of a hidden tunnel believed to be connected to the Redbrands.

 ---